Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/2-flask-fundamentals.md

 - www.contoso.com/about
 - www.contoso.com/contact

-You can continue adding routes and functions until the pages that your site supports are accessible by URL.
+You can continue adding routes and functions until all the pages that your site supports are accessible by URL.
 Once more, the function names are unimportant.
 It's the routes that count.

 ### HTML templates